jehanf/please/README.md

 $ vagrant up
 ```

-**Important** : for the Virtual Hosts to work properly, you must install the [Vagrant Hosts Updater](https://github.com/cogitatio/vagrant-hostsupdater) plugin by running this simple command in your Vagrant Box folder :
+**Important** : for the Virtual Hosts to work properly, you must install the [Vagrant Hosts Updater](https://github.com/cogitatio/vagrant-hostsupdater) plugin by running this simple command :

 ```bash
 $ vagrant plugin install vagrant-hostsupdater